Limit Setting, in many ways, is what parenting is all about. We have to do it, often, many times a day.

 - Staying to listen to feelings and upsets about the limits we have set.

 Children will recover their co-operative, reasonable selves once they have offloaded their feelings.

-It’s important that we bring necessary limits with our children.
-But each time we do that, we need to find a way to replenish our child’s sense of connection with us.
+Our relationship with our children can be thought about as a kind of “bank account”.
+We need to keep it in credit for things to go well.
+Connection provides that credit – and when we bring necessary limits with our children, we often use up credit.
+Each time we do that, we need to find a way to replenish our child’s sense of connection with us.
 The Listening Tools of Special Time and Playlistening are very efficient ways to do that.
 A child who feels respected, seen and appreciated will respond better to reasonable limit setting – either accepting the limit once enough connection is furnished, or offloading the feelings which are driving the off-track behaviour.

 Here are some stories about setting limits:

 When She Must Have a Phone: Children often use pre-texts – issues to get upset about – but they are really needing to download about much more important things.
 In this story, a mother holds a limit on giving her pre-teen daughter a phone, and Staylistens as her daughter pours out her worries and feelings.
 Afterwards, her daughter accepts that she can’t have a phone now.